3ba2ii/Image-Captioning-CVND/README.md

 # Image Captioning

-This project is all about defining and training a combination of CNN and LSTM to provide a caption for the given input image, This Project uses Encoder Decoder Architecture which are ```CNN``` & ```LSTM``` respectively to train the model.
+This project is all about defining and training a combination of CNN and LSTM to provide a caption for the given input image,  Used Encoder Decoder Architecture which are ```CNN``` & ```LSTM``` respectively to train the model.

 <br />